 - AI features are caption- and inbox-focused, not full workflow agents

-- Professional from $169/mo with advanced reporting
+- Standard from $199/seat/mo with advanced reporting

 Verdict: Sprout Social is the best platform for brands that need rich analytics and social CRM.
 For teams whose bottleneck is publishing speed rather than reporting depth, an AI-first platform like Velocity will move the needle faster.